 Text & Photo © JE Nilsson, CM Cordeiro 2017

 The 11th international workshop of the Groupe d’Études Management & Langage (GEM&L) was held on 4 to 5 July 2017 at the Copenhagen Business School (CBS) in Copenhagen, Denmark.
-About 35 papers were presented at the workshop that ran in three parallel sessions.
+34 papers were presented at the workshop that ran in three parallel sessions.
+About 50 participants attended the conference with international representation from Australia, Canada, Colombia, India, Europe, Singapore, South Korea and the USA.
 The theme addressed this year was Revisiting multilingualism at work: New perspectives in language-sensitive research in international business.
 Pursuing a continued and parallel interest on research methodology from EURAM 2017 that took place just over a week ago in Glasgow, Scotland, to GEM&L 2017, I followed papers presented that addressed new directions in research in international business (IB) studies at this international workshop.

 The GEM&L annual international workshops on management and language have a much different atmosphere and feel than the considerably larger international management conferences.
 The GEM&L annual international workshops offer a decidedly niche and focused platform for scholars deeply interested in researching the language dimension in organization studies / management science.
 The very theme of the conference, being labelled “language-sensitive research in international business” perhaps acknowledges both the burgeoning but continued peripheral status that language constitutes as a subject of research in the field of IB studies.